Ernest Murray

-Ernest Cyril Murray was an Anglican Archdeacon in Ireland.
+Ernest Cyril Murray was an English-Irish Anglican Archdeacon who served in Ireland.

 Murray was educated at King's College, London and ordained in 1933.
 He served at St Luke, Belfast (Curate); St. Columba's College, Hazaribagh (lecturer); the SPG (secretary, Ireland); Shinrone (incumbent); Upper Ormond (rural dean); and Killaloe Cathedral (canon).
 He was Archdeacon of Killaloe from 1954 to 1974.